 If you want to boost your online presence and make it easy for your customers and target market to find you, you should be asking the question, “How do I add my business to Google Maps?”
-Many businesses survived the challenges of the pandemic by establishing and strengthening their presence online — mostly via social media pages.
-But Google remains the most preferred search engine option for internet users; if you want people to find you online when they google your business, specifically, or anything related to you or your industry, then having up-to-date business info readily available on Google itself should be a top priority.
-Knowing how to add your business location to Google Maps is not only SOP these days; it’s essential to any business’ competitive strategy.
+Many businesses survived the challenges of the pandemic by establishing and strengthening their presence online — primarily via social media pages.
+But Google remains the most preferred search engine option for internet users.
+If you want people to find you online when they google your business, specifically, or anything related to you or your industry, then having up-to-date business info readily available on Google itself should be a top priority.
+It’s one of the most straightforward marketing strategies for small businesses.
+Knowing how to show up on Google Maps is not only SOP — it’s essential to any business’ competitive strategy.

-If you already have a presence on social media — via at least one social media page — or if you have a website, your business will show up in Google search results if:
+Do you already have a presence on social media — via at least one social media page — or do you have a website?
+Your business will show up in Google search results if:

-- People specifically search for your business by name; or
+- People search for your business by name.

 - They search for particular businesses/business types within your area (if you provided a location for your business).

-Adding your business to Google Maps will boost your ranking in local search optimization, as well as your geographical visibility, your lead-generation, and in-store visits driven by online search.
-Take note that you don’t need a physical store to add your business to Google Maps and show up in local search results.
-You can have your business show up within your target area on Google Maps when creating your GBP.
+Adding your business to Google Maps will boost your ranking in local search optimization, your geographical visibility, your lead generation, and in-store visits driven by online search.
+Note that you don’t need a physical store to add your business to Google Maps and show up in local search results.
+You can show your business within your target area on Google Maps when creating your GBP.

-If your business is already established, it probably already exists in Google’s business directory; all you have to do is claim it and make sure all the information is correct and up-to-date to create your GBP.
+If your business is already established, it exists in Google’s online business directories.
+All you have to do is claim it and ensure all the information is correct and up-to-date to create your GBP.

-- Go to Google Business Profile and click on “Manage now.”
+- Go to Google Business Profile and click “Manage now.”

 - If you have an online store, you’ll be prompted to add your website.
 You can choose to skip this step.
-If you choose either “Local Store” or “Service Business” as your business type, you won’t be prompted to provide a website and will be taken directly to the Business Category step.
+If you select “Local Store” or “Service Business” as your business type, you won’t be prompted to provide a website.
+You will be taken directly to the Business Category step.

 - Select your business category and click “Next.”

 - Enter your business address.
-If you don’t have a physical store, you can just enter your street address.
+You can enter your street address if you don’t have a physical store.

 - You’ll be prompted to select an existing business profile from a list; if you’re not on the list, select “None of these” and click “Next.”